-(c) Any person that makes expenditures or payments, or incurs expenses for the purpose of making independent expenditures, electioneering communications or member communications in support of or in opposition to any candidate in an amount of \$5,000 or more shall, within 24 hours of reaching this threshold, file a statement with the Ethics Commission, on forms to be provided by the Ethics Commission, stating that fact and any additional information required by the Ethics Commission.
-Thereafter, until such time as the applicable expenditure ceiling is lifted, any such person shall file a supplemental statement with the Ethics or payments or incurs expenses for the purpose of making independent expenditures, electioneering communications or member communications or incurs expenses in support of or in opposition to any candidate of an additional \$5,000.
-The supplemental statements shall be filed within 24 hours of reaching these spending thresholds.
-This subsection shall not apply to any expenditures, payments, or expenses incurred for the purpose of making independent expenditures, electioneering communications or member communications in support of or in opposition to any candidate for Mayor if the Ethics Commission has certified that at least one candidate for Mayor is eligible to receive public funds under this Chapter.
+(c) Any person that makes expenditures or payments, or incurs expenses for the purpose of making independent expenditures, electioneering communications or member communications in support of or in opposition to any candidate in an amount of \$5,000.00 or more shall, within 24 hours of reaching this threshold, file a statement with the Ethics Commission, on forms to be provided by the Ethics Commission, stating that fact and any additional information required by the Ethics Commission.
+Thereafter, until such time as the applicable expenditure ceiling is lifted, any such person shall file a supplemental statement with the Ethics Commission each time the committee makes expenditures or payments or incurs expenses for the purpose of making independent expenditures, electioneering communications or member communications or incurs expenses in support of or in opposition to any candidate of an additional \$5,000.00.
+The supplemental statements shall be filed within 24 hours of reaching thresholds.
+This subsection shall not apply to any expenditures, payments, or expenses incurred for the purpose of making independent expenditors in support of or in opposition to any candidate for Mayor or the Board of Supervisors if the Ethics Commission has certified that at least one candidate for Mayor or the Board of Supervisors is eligible to receive public funds under this Chapter.